open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   test_cfg = dict( # Config of testing loop
     type='TestLoop')  # Name of testing loop

-  # learning policy
+  # Learning policy
-  param_scheduler = [dict(  # Parameter scheduler for updating optimizer parameters, support dict or list
+  param_scheduler = [  # Parameter scheduler for updating optimizer parameters, support dict or list
-      type='MultiStepLR',  # Decays the learning rate once the number of epoch reaches one of the milestones begin=0,  # Step at which to start updating the parameters end=100,  # Step at which to stop updating the parameters by_epoch=True,  # Whether the scheduled parameters are updated by epochs milestones=[40, 80],  # Steps to decay the learning rate gamma=0.1)  # Multiplicative factor of learning rate decay ]
+      dict(type='MultiStepLR',  # Decays the learning rate once the number of epoch reaches one of the milestones begin=0,  # Step at which to start updating the parameters end=100,  # Step at which to stop updating the parameters by_epoch=True,  # Whether the scheduled parameters are updated by epochs milestones=[40, 80],  # Steps to decay the learning rate gamma=0.1)  # Multiplicative factor of learning rate decay ]

   # optimizer
   optim_wrapper = dict(  # Config of optimizer wrapper
-    type='OptimWrapper',  # Name of optimizer wrapper, switch to AmpOptimWrapper to enable mixed precision training. optimizer=dict(  # Config of optimizer.
+    type='OptimWrapper',  # Name of optimizer wrapper, switch to AmpOptimWrapper to enable mixed precision training optimizer=dict(  # Config of optimizer.
 Support all kinds of optimizers in PyTorch.
 Refer to https://pytorch.org/docs/stable/optim.html#algorithms type='SGD',  # Name of optimizer
       lr=0.01,  # Learning rate